jenmyers/jenmyers.net-old/README.md

 * Info on my work, speaking events and background.

 * Powered by Ruby CMS [Nesta](http://www.nestacms.com).
-My first attempt in keeping my weblog not only in a static site generator but a Ruby app.
+My first attempt in keeping my weblog not only in a Ruby app.

 * Hosted on [Heroku](http://www.heroku.com).